Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 ## ⚠️ Known limitations

-Speeds are relative, not absolute.
-Recovering the ambulance's own speed needs GPS, an odometer or an IMU, none of which the footage has.
-Three vision-only estimators were tried against nuScenes ground truth and all three failed, with biases in opposite directions: in dense traffic the visible road surface is mostly covered by vehicles moving at roughly the ambulance's speed, so the flow signal every estimator depends on is masked or corrupted.
-A road-segmentation-gated estimator is the open direction.
+Speeds are relative, not absolute

 The road is assumed flat.
-The measured horizon ratio is not constant across a video, and the compromise value leaves a residual error that is documented rather than removed.

 Validation isolates the projection.
 Feeding nuScenes 3D boxes and real per-frame calibration into this pipeline's projection code confirms the